nuno5645/text_mining/README.md

 pip install -r requirements.txt

 ## Usage
-To run the sentiment analysis, navigate to the src directory and execute: python sentiment_analysis.py
+To run the sentiment analysis, navigate to the src directory and please open the file Text_Mining.ipynb and run each cell

 ## Results
 The project has explored various combinations of preprocessing techniques and models.